 • Protection against dirt, dust, and atmospheric pressure: Further, with a varnishing coat, dirt and dust shall settle down on the varnish and shall not be absorbed by the painting layer.
 In such a case, the varnishing can be removed anytime the painting seems to be yellowing and losing its color, and another removable layer can be applied.
 This will restore the original glory of the painting and preserve it for another century or so.

 • To deepen the effect of colors : The paintings often lose saturation in their darker and deeper values.
 This is a regular phenomenon.
-Oil colors tend to dry giving a variety of depth depending on the quality of the surface.
-Also, acrylic paints give a duller finished look when they dry.
-Many artists use some acrylic binder that is glossy in nature to attain a satin (and not flat) finishing but this is not enough.
-An additional layer of glossy varnish always helps to give a professional edge to the painting and this makes it more aesthetically appealing.
+Oil colors tend to dry, giving a variety of depth depending on the quality of the surface.
+Also, acrylic paints give a duller a finished look when they dry.
+Many artists use some acrylic binder that is glossy to attain a satin (and not flat) finishing, but this is not enough.
+An additional layer of glossy varnish always helps to give a professional edge to the painting, and this makes it more aesthetically appealing.
 Furthermore, finding the right varnish (gloss/ matte or satin) is an extremely personal choice.

 To attain a high-quality look, a varnish also ought to be very clear so that the color scheme of the painting remains unaltered.